We all want to be the great horse riders and achieve our dreams…. So What Holds us Back?

 We can live with these excuses and problems forever or we can do something about them.
-I am able to give you time, save you money and give you better quality horse time and I am able to give you knowledge.
-With knowledge and a program to follow I can help you become a better rider and have a better body.
-I can teach you how to manage pain and stiffness and fix weak areas that affect your riding and your horse.
-These problems will not fix themselves and neither will a riding lesson.
+If you were given time, money and a better quality horse would you become a better rider?
+With knowledge and a rider coach to follow would you become a better rider?
+If you learnt how to manage pain and stiffness and fix weak areas that affect your riding and your horse, would you become a better rider?

 Improving your Posture, your Balance and your Strength will give you confidence and improve your riding.
-Understanding the horse riding posture will give you new skills to train for.
+Understanding the horse riding posture and rider biomechanics will give you new skills to train for.
 Identify and correct your own problems and learn all about you….. before you train your horse.

-This equestrian pilates based exercise program will help you gain greater levels of core strength for a more independent seat and a more relaxed and responsive horse.
+This equestrian pilates based exercise program will help you gain greater levels of core strength and a fundamental knowledge of rider biomechanics to teach you how to achieve an independent seat and a more relaxed and responsive horse.

 The horse rider specific stretches will increase your flexibility through your spine and hips.
 Your upper back and shoulders will become more stable and pain free.

 This is not a fitness program it is a teaching exercise program to train you to ride the best you can.
 Applied Posture Riding will show you HOW to test yourself, HOW to FIX yourself as well HOW to apply core stability in the saddle.
 With a strong core and upright controlled posture you will achieve a deeper stronger well balanced seat.
 The ultimate skill of all horse riders.